Explicitly Computing with Fukaya Categories of Surfaces with Boundary: Marked Surfaces and Dissections

-We will compute the Fukaya category of a marked surface $S$ by fixing enough ``generating arcs'' to cut $S$ into polygons (topological disks) whose vertices are marked points.
-We will be able to write every curve with a local system as an iterated extension of these generating arcs (equipped with trivial rank $1$ local systems), and combinatorially this will correspond to homotoping a given curve to follow a sequence of generating arcs Of course, there might be multiple choices for this sequence, and this ambiguity is controlled by the presence of ``higher multiplication'' in the $A_\infty$-sense.
+We will compute the Fukaya category of a marked surface $S$ by fixing enough ``generating arcs'' to cut $S$ into topological disks.
+We will be able to write every curve with a local system as an iterated extension of these generating arcs (equipped with trivial rank $1$ local systems).
+Combinatorially this will correspond to homotoping a given curve to follow a sequence of generating arcs, and algebraically it corresponds to the formation of an interesting dg-module\footnote{This is just a graded module $M$ equipped with a degree $1$ endomorphism $d : M \to M[1]$.
+Every chain complex $C^\bullet$ gives a dg-module by considering $\bigoplus_i C^i$ with differential $\bigoplus_i d^i$, but for more general graded algebras dg-modules are the correct thing to consider.
+See~\cite{kellerDifferentialGradedCategories2007} for an introduction.}.
+Of course, there might be multiple choices for this sequence, and this ambiguity is controlled by the presence of ``higher multiplication'' in the $A_\infty$-sense.
 If there is no such ambiguity then we say our surface is ``dissected'' and the higher $A_\infty$ multiplications all vanish.
 We'll first give a definition, then we'll give many examples which will hopefully help make this more clear.

-All of our arcs and curves will be immersed with their endpoints in $M$ and their interior disjoint from $M$.
-When we consider closed loops, they will be disjoint from $M$.
-An arc lying entirely in the boundary (or isotopic to such an arc) is called a \emph{boundary arc}.
+All of our arcs and curves will be immersed, disjoint from $M$, and disjoint from the boundary except for endpoints of arcs, which must transversely end on the boundary.

 \begin{defn} A \myimportant{Generating Family} for $(S,M)$ is a family of nonintersecting, nonisotopic, simple arcs in $S$ so that every other such arc is homotopic to a sequence of these. \end{defn}